 - Approximately 8% of the US population trades cryptocurrency

 - As a continent, Asia has over 4x more cryptocurrency users than any other continent

 - 95% of crypto holders/crypto-curious people are aware of Bitcoin

-There are upwards of 300 million cryptocurrency users across the globe.
+There are around 420 million cryptocurrency users across the globe.
 And approximately 18,000 businesses now accept a form of crypto as payment.

 Growth of Cryptocurrency Over Time

 In less than a decade, cryptocurrency has exploded onto the scene and has grown at an ever-increasing rate.
 The following section will highlight some of its dramatic growth with snapshots of the decentralized finance landscape at various points in time.

 Before we get into that, here is a quick overview of the total number of legit cryptocurrencies listed on CoinMarketCap from 2013 to today:

 In April 2013, there were just seven cryptocurrencies reported by Coin Market Cap.
 Bitcoin led the way in terms of market capitalization with almost 20x the value of any other cryptocurrency.